How to Achieve the Capacity of Asymmetric Channels: Warm Up: Two Related Problems

 \end{proposition}

-Consequently, in order to achieve the symmetric capacity $I_{\rm s}(W)$ of the (possibly asymmetric) channel $W$, it suffices to construct a code which achieves the capacity of the symmetric channel with $L$-density $\Ldens{a}^{\rm s}$.
-Indeed, the density evolution analysis for the transmission over $W$ is exactly the same as for transmission over the symmetrized channel.
-Further, the capacity of the symmetrized channel equals the symmetric capacity $I_{\rm s}(W)$ of the original channel $W$.
+Consequently, in order to achieve the symmetric capacity $C_{\rm s}(W)$ of the (possibly asymmetric) channel $W$, it suffices to construct a code that achieves the capacity of the symmetric channel with $L$-density $\Ldens{a}^{\rm s}$.
+Indeed, the density evolution analysis for the transmission over $W$ is exactly the same as for the transmission over the symmetrized channel.
+Furthermore, the capacity of the symmetrized channel equals the symmetric capacity $C_{\rm s}(W)$ of the original channel $W$.
 As a result, in order to solve the problem, we can employ, for instance, an $(\dl, \dr)$-regular SC-LDPC ensemble with sufficiently large degrees.

-In short, the problem of achieving the symmetric capacity of any B-DMC can be solved by using codes (e.g., polar, spatially coupled) which are provably optimal for symmetric channels.
+In short, the problem of achieving the symmetric capacity of any B-DMC can be solved by using codes (e.g., polar, spatially coupled) that are provably optimal for symmetric channels.